ayanamidev/tornado-cash-liquid-staking/README.md

 # Liquid staking for Tornado Cash relayers

+tl;dr: Allow users to lock their tokens to a relayer in a decentralized way, in echange of a share of the fees collected and a governance power.

 *Liquid staking* refers to the emission of a tokenized version of a locked token.
 Example: $CvxCrv is the liquid staking version of $CRV locked into Convex. $stETH is the liquid staking version of the $ETH staked by Lido on the beacon chain.

 ## Why?